arena-respawn/arenares-maps/README.md

 Collection of Arena Respawn maps for TF2.

-Arena Respawn Gamemode Design: This overview highlights the changes made to Arena mode.
+Arena Respawn Gamemode Design (This overview highlights the changes made to Arena mode):

 - First Blood crits are disabled.
 - Each round starts with 1 minute and 45 seconds timer.
 If neither team captures the point within that time, the round results in a stalemate.